macthomasengineering/MteEVAL-b4x-library/README.md

 ##Application

-The ability to create and evaluate expressions at runtime is a powerful tool, allowing calculations and program flow to be customized after installation which would otherwise require a physical update or a custom build of an application.
-For example, an application designed to manage a sales compensation plan could benefit from runtime expressions, where the end-user may want to modify the plan's formulas by team members, product mixes and sales goals.
+Creating expressions at runtime is a powerful tool allowing calculations and program flow to be modified after installation, which otherwise would require a physical update or a custom build of an application.
+For example, any application designed to manage a sales compensation plan could benefit from runtime expressions, where the end-user may want to customize the plan's formulas by team members, product mixes and sales goals.

 ##Codeblocks